 Default value 50000 Description Defines the maximum number of records to be returned within Open Table in Spreadsheet.
-This can be set to a larger number if desired, however, returning larger amounts may result in significant performance issues. arger anounts may result in significant performance issues.
+This can be set to a larger number if desired, however, returning larger amounts may result in significant performance issues.

 MsSqlOptimizerRowGoalEnabled

 Default value False Description Specifies whether RowGoal optimization is enabled for purposes of obtaining a count of records in the Filter Wizard.
 This setting should only be changed on the advice of Axiom Support.